rest stops: thriving in the thresholds of altadena

 Altadena: A Rich History & Ecological Sanctuary

-CREATING COMMUNAL GREEN SPACES THAT INVITE REST AND REFLECTION, WHILE DRAWING ON ALTADENA’S ECOLOGICAL, CLIMATIC, MIGRATIONAL, AND SOCIAL HISTORIES TO FOSTER RESILIENCE AND HEALING.
+CREATING COMMUNAL GREEN SPACES THAT INVITE REST AND REFLECTION, WHILE CULTIVATING SPACES THAT SAFEGUARD ALTADENA’S BLACK LEGACY.

 “Every seed we plant is a prayer for the future.
 It’s a quiet revolution, an act of hope and healing in a world that needs both.”